birneee/quic-go/README.md

 Due to lack of security measures, this implementation is intended for research purposes only and should not be deployed on the internet.

 ## Changes to original QUIC-GO
-- H-QUIC
 - client migration
+  - tbd: address validation with path challenge
 - server migration
+  - tbd: address validation with path challenge
+- change udp socket during live session
+- options to set initial, minimum and maximum congestion window
+- additional qlog events
+  - path updates (connection migration)
+- H-QUIC extension
   - store and restore session
-  - use encryption breaking proxy
+  - use non-transparent encryption-breaking proxies
-- XSE-QUIC
+- XSE-QUIC extension
+  - additional encryption QUIC stream content
-  - todo
+  - additional qlog events
+    - received XSE records (TLS records)

 ## Guides